pbrianmackey/bdd-angular/README.md

 Template project for using Cucumber-js in Angular.
 Cucumber is a library for running BDD tests in Angular.

 I believe BDD is one of the most effective ways to ease communication between business and development.
-The syntax is very simple.
-You have a "Scenario" that uses the language "Given, When, Then" to describe a single requirment.
+The Gherkin syntax is simple.
+You have a "Scenario" that uses the language "Given, When, Then" to describe a single requirement.
 For example:

 ```
 Given I have a website